harrychown/harrychown.github.io/index.md

 <div class="about">
   <img src="{{ '/assets/img/about.jpg' | relative_url }}" alt="Portrait">
   <div>
-    <p>I'm a bioinformatician based at the Imperial College London working in the lab of Prof. Matthew Fisher.
+    <p>I'm a bioinformatician based in the MRC Centre for Global Infectious Disease Analysis at Imperial College London working in the lab of Prof. Matthew Fisher.
 I research fungal evolution, particularly the genetics of fungal antimicrobial resistance (fAMR).</p>

     <p>Before joing ICL, I completed my PhD at the University of Manchester (2020-2024) in the Manchester Fungal Infection Group.</p>

-    <p>My interests are predominantly focussed on population genetics of *Aspergillus fumigatus* through the construction and analyses of species pangenomes.</p>
+    <p>My interests are predominantly focussed on population genetics of <i>Aspergillus fumigatus</i> through the construction and analyses of species pangenomes.</p>

 	 </div>
 </div>